Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/select-control-binding.md

 ### Enter the path directly by typing text

-You can choose to manually type the Binding path as text instead of using the Control picker.
+You can choose to manually type the binding path as text instead of using the Control picker.
 To do this:

 1. Select the __T__ button next to the Control path popup.
-This changes the **path** field from a popup menu to a text field, where you can enter any Binding string.
+This changes the **path** field from a popup menu to a text field, where you can enter any binding string.
 2. Type the control path's binding string into the text field.

 Refer to [control paths format](./control-paths.md#format) for more details about valid syntax for this field.